harrymt/blog/_posts/2020-02-06-css-box-model.md

 tags:
   - CSS
 ---
-How well do you know the CSS Box Model and the differences between different `box-sizing` properties?
+How well do you know the CSS Box Model?
+Do you know the differences between the `box-sizing` properties?

 Take this div, how is it rendered?